jsiembida/bucky3/README.md

 ##### Configuration

 There is only one, optional, command line argument.
 A path to configuration file.
 If not provided, the default configuration is used.
-Please see `bucky3/cfg.py` for a detailed discussion of Bucky3 configuration.
+Please see `bucky3/cfg.py` for a detailed discussion of available configuration options.

 ##### Modules